aaruvibuilds/aaruvi-builds-logout-series-03/README.md

                     ↓
               ENDING SESSION
                     ↓
-                  SESSION
-                  ENDED
+               SESSION ENDED
 ```

 The avatar and ring become the visual focus while the workspace recedes.

-This creates a more cinematic logout transition without requiring additional assets or external libraries.
+The result is a focused transition from an active digital workspace into a completed session.

 ---